Stimul8d/Dave-Huntley/src/content/blog/give-yourself-a-break.md

 ---
   title: "Give Yourself a Break"
-publishDate: "2024-02-28"
-category: "Leadership & Transformation"
+  category: "Practical Leadership"
+  order: 5
   tags: ["growth", "mindset", "imposter-syndrome"]
   summary: "Your biggest critic is staring back at you in the mirror.
 Here's why you're better than you think, and why that matters more than you realise."
-readingTime: 5
   draft: false
 ---

 A few years back, I told one of my developers that he was brilliant.
 I meant it.
 He was genuinely one of the best I'd worked with.
 His response?
 I was "blowing smoke up his arse."